InflectionPointNFT/Avastars-Contracts/docs/project/UnitTestOutput.md

     ✓ should allow anyone to retrieve a replicant by token id

   Contract: TraitFactory
-    ✓ should allow sysadmin to create a trait (2436256 gas) ✓ should allow sysadmin to retrieve a trait
+    ✓ should allow sysadmin to create a trait (2436278 gas) ✓ should allow sysadmin to retrieve a trait
-    ✓ should not allow non-sysadmins to create traits (181219 gas) ✓ should not allow non-sysadmins to retrieve a trait ✓ should allow sysadmin to create and retrieve another trait (1941395 gas) ✓ should allow sysadmin to create a trait and extend its art (39292044 gas) ✓ should not allow sysadmin to create trait with bad value for generation (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gender (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gene (6721975 gas) ✓ should not allow sysadmin to create trait with empty array for series (180438 gas) ✓ should not allow sysadmin to create trait with bad value for series (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for variation (180818 gas) ✓ should not allow sysadmin to create traits when contract is paused (238688 gas) ✓ should allow anyone to retrieve a trait id by generation, gene, and variation ✓ should allow descendent contracts to assemble artwork by generation and trait hash ✓ should allow descendent contracts to concatenate two strings ✓ should allow the sysadmin to set the artist attribution for a generation (117107 gas) ✓ should allow anyone to retrieve the artist attribution for a generation
+    ✓ should not allow non-sysadmins to create traits (181241 gas) ✓ should not allow non-sysadmins to retrieve a trait ✓ should allow sysadmin to create and retrieve another trait (1941417 gas) ✓ should allow sysadmin to create a trait and extend its art (39292242 gas) ✓ should not allow sysadmin to create trait with bad value for generation (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gender (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for gene (6721975 gas) ✓ should not allow sysadmin to create trait with empty array for series (180460 gas) ✓ should not allow sysadmin to create trait with bad value for series (6721975 gas) ✓ should not allow sysadmin to create trait with bad value for variation (180840 gas) ✓ should not allow sysadmin to create traits when contract is paused (238743 gas) ✓ should allow anyone to retrieve a trait id by generation, gene, and variation ✓ should allow descendent contracts to assemble artwork by generation and trait hash ✓ should allow the sysadmin to set the artist attribution for a generation (117107 gas) ✓ should allow anyone to retrieve the artist attribution for a generation

-  79 passing (1m)
+  82 passing (2m)
 ```

 #### ** Gas by Contract Method **